hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/account.md

 [?] provider id: 012345678912
 ```

-Returning to the root directory and revewing our outputs:
+Returning to the root directory and reviewing our outputs:

 ```bash
 hamlet @ ~/cmdb